Defined by its rolling hills, or ‘wolds’, the Cotwolds captures quintessential rural England at its finest.

 The Cotswolds is served by a comprehensive network of road, rail, and bus links making it easy to get to reach and get around.

-If you are able to drive this is by far the best means of exploring the area.
-The Cotswolds is served by excellent links to the M4, M5 and M40, providing easy access to and from London, Birmingham and the national motorway network.
+If you are able and willing, driving is by far the best means of exploring the area as it will give you more flexibility in what you can see.
+The Cotswolds is served by excellent links to the M4, M5 and M40, providing easy access to and from London, Birmingham, and the national motorway network.
+The internal roads getting around the small towns are also well maintained.

-The Cotswolds are at the heart of the British Rail network with main line trains to the Cotswolds from London, the Midlands and the North and the South West of England.
+The Cotswolds are at the heart of the British Rail network with main line trains from London, the Midlands, the North, and the Southwest of England.
 There are main line railway stations at Bath, Cam and Dursley, Cheltenham, Gloucester, Kemble, Moreton-in-Marsh, Stroud, Charlbury, Kingham and Oxford.
-For detailed rail information and prices please look at www.nationalrail.co.uk or www.thetrainline.com
+For detailed rail information and fares look at www.nationalrail.co.uk or www.thetrainline.com

 Castle Combe has been called ‘The Prettiest Village in England’ and for good reason.
 Visitors have been coming to enjoy its charms for at least a century.
 The small street leading from the Market Cross down to the By Brook is as picturesque today as it ever was.
 Walk through the small village center and take in the quaint ambiance and charming ambiance.